 In spite of our best preventive efforts, your smile may need urgent attention at some point.
 Dental emergencies can strike anyone, at any time -- and it can be scary when they do.
 Knowing that your trusted dental team is also your Capital District emergency dentist will help you remain calm!
-Dr. Shiloh Lieberman, Dr. Erin Page, and our whole team are here for you when you need us most.
+Dr. Erin Page and our whole team are here for you when you need us most.

 “Because of my extreme fear of dentists, I had to endure tooth aches, abscesses, rotting teeth, gum disease and the everyday emotions of being embarrassed about my smile for the last 30 years.
 I found Capital Smiles and Dr. Page online and made the decision to finally put an end to all of this.
 3 weeks later, I have a gleaming new smile, confidence abounding and am so incredibly happy now I can't describe the feeling."

 What to Do in a Dental Emergency

 The most important thing to remember in the face of any emergency is to remain calm.
 Control the situation and then get in touch with your emergency dentist right away.
 We will ask questions, listen, and then provide advice for reducing pain until you can make it to our office.

 When you visit Capital Smiles with a dental emergency, we will first get you out of pain with necessary emergency treatments.
 Then, we’ll put you on track with a complete treatment plan to help you achieve long lasting oral health and wellness!
 We don’t want to see you just one time -- instead, we want to develop a long-term relationship with you as one of our valued patients.